teonakuzmanovska/AuditEz/README.md

 ## Introduction

-AuditEz is a library aimed to make audit logging easy for existing projects.
+AuditEz is a library aimed to make audit logging easy for enterprise projects.

 It supports auditing for create, update and delete operations.